-He was a managing editor for the Review of Economic Studies, 2013-2017 and will serve again in 2021.
+He was a managing editor for the Review of Economic Studies, 2013-2017 and served again in 2021.

 His research interests include Health Economics, Labor Economics and Macroeconomics.
 His main contributions have been on the effect of public policies on health behavior, the analysis of the spread of diseases, the links between income and health, the role of human capital on career choices and wage growth over the life cycle.
-Many of his papers have been published in journals such as the JPE, the AER, the QJE, PNAS as well as journals in other disciplines.
+Many of his papers have been published in journals such as the JPE, the AER, the QJE, ReStud, PNAS as well as journals in other disciplines.